OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

             {
                 UserName = NewClusterSshUserName,
                 Password = NewClusterSshPassword //,
-                // When use a SSH pulbic key, make sure tooremove comments, headers and trailers, and concatenate hello key into one line
+                // When use a SSH pulbic key, make sure to remove comments, headers and trailers, and concatenate the key into one line
                 //SshProfile = new SshProfile
                 //{
                 //    SshPublicKeys = sshPublicKeys